 Continuing up Forest Way, a marked turn off leads right to a lovely picnic site on the Wilsons River in Willi Willi National Park, with short walks through subtropical rainforest, and to a waterfall.
 An old, low forest bridge across the river was damaged in the 2021 floods.

 Banda Banda Arboretum

 Some 60 years ago, Forestry planted conifers in an arboretum.
-Now part of Willi Willi National Park, a side road leads to the arboretum, where there is a circuit walk through the forest.
+Now part of Willi Willi National Park, a side road leads to the arboretum, where there is a beautiful, shady circuit walk through Antarctic beech forest with Californian redwoods on the side.
 At 1258 metres, Mt Banda Banda is the highest in the region.

 Plateau Beech Campround

 Brushy Mountain Campground

 Finally, you reach Brushy Mountain Campground in Werrikimbe National Park, with campsites under tall trees, a kitchen shelter, and the Forbes River nearby.
 A walk leads through Antarctic Beech forest to Spokes Lookout.

 You can return the same way, continue on to Mooraback campground on Racecourse Road (4WD only) or take Coachwood Road to the Carrai Plateau (4WD only).
 Alternately, follow a route to the Forbes River and Oxley Highway.
 Flooding in 2021 and 2022 impacted the area, so check the NPWS website for alerts and closed parks or roads before you go.